moq-wg/moq-transport/draft-lcurley-warp.md

 ## Segments
 Segments are transferred over streams alongside messages.
 Each segment MUST be preceded by an `init` ({{message-init}}) or `media` ({{message-media}}) message, indicating the type of segment and providing additional metadata.

 The media producer SHOULD send each segment as a unique stream to avoid head-of-line blocking.
-The media producer CAN send multiple segments over a single stream, for simplicity, when head-of-line blocking is desired.
+The media producer MAY send multiple segments over a single stream, for simplicity, when head-of-line blocking is desired.

 A segment is the smallest unit of delivery, as the tail of a segment can be safely delayed/dropped without decode errors.
 A future version of Warp will support layered coding (additional QUIC streams) to enable dropping or downscalling frames in the middle of a segment.